Travel Nurse Salary | How to Make the Most Money as a Travel Nurse

-Staff nurses in a hospital are usually paid a set salary based on education and experience.
+- Staff nurses in a hospital are usually paid a set salary based on education and experience.
 They typically receive incremental pay increases at various time frames.

-Travel nurse pay is totally different and can be a bit of a gray area.
-Typical pay packages are composed of various components including, hourly pay, non-taxed housing stipends, non-taxed per diems, travel reimbursements and more.
+- Travel nurse pay is totally different and can be a bit of a gray area.
+Typical pay packages are composed of various components including, hourly pay, non-taxed housing stipends, non-taxed per diems, travel reimbursements, and more.

-The specific location of the assignment most heavily influences travel nurse pay.
+- Location - The specific location of the assignment most heavily influences travel nurse pay.
 Simply put, pay rates often reflect the cost of living in the area and also regional trends.

-Which states pay the most for travel nurses?
-Historically speaking, the highest paying states for travel nurses include California, Texas, Massachusetts, Washington and New York.
+- Which states pay the most for travel nurses?
+Historically speaking, the highest paying states for travel nurses include California, Texas, Massachusetts, Washington, and New York.

-Southern states tend to have lower living costs and, in turn, lower travel nurse pay.
+- Southern states tend to have lower living costs and, in turn, lower travel nurse pay.

-Lastly, areas that are considered “destination locations” (like, Hawaii and Florida) may pay lower.
+- Areas that are considered “destination locations” (like, Hawaii and Florida) may pay lower.
 Though, with rapid-response assignments, this isn’t always the case.

-The travel nurse’s specialty also impacts pay.
+- Specialty - The travel nurse’s specialty also impacts pay.
 Non-specialty nurses such as the medical/surgical and psychiatric specialties are typically paid a lower rate than specialized nurses.
 Furthermore, specialized nurses with highly sought after skills and credentials have the ability to earn more lucrative pay with seemingly endless opportunities.

-If you haven’t noticed, night shift assignments are more prevalent in the world of travel nursing.
+- Shift - If you haven’t noticed, night shift assignments are more prevalent in the world of travel nursing.
 The good news is that many hospitals offer higher rates for their night shift assignments.
 If you want to make the most money, flexibility is key.
 A word of caution, if the night shift is not your thing, no amount of money is worth your safety, happiness, or license.
 If you provide better patient care during the day shift, stick to that.
 Your patients will thank you.

 How To Make The Most Money As A Travel Nurse